kevin-reece-cko/checkout-api-reference/README.md

 ## NAS

-Append `/preview/crusoe` to all links (including preview ones) for the NAS API reference.
+For both the NAS and ABC API references, append `/localhost:3001` to all links (including preview ones).

 ---